Texas Father's Rights Lawyer

 Today, most judges are forthrightly open about selecting a father or a mother for custody, not because of father’s rights but because the judge wants what is best for the child.
 Sometimes, in bitter divorce cases, a child becomes a “prize.”
 One or both parents want custody of the child just to spite the other one.
 In this sad situation, judges more than earn their salaries by making tough decisions.
 And occasionally, when a custody dispute is really bad, a judge may award custody to neither mother nor father.

 If you or a loved one is involved in a child custody proceeding, you should not assume that the court will award custody to the mother.
 There are no “father’s rights” in divorce court, just judges trying to look out for the best interests of the children.
-We hope you will consider Boudreaux Hunter & Associates, L.L.C., to be your lawyers if you are in a custody dispute.
+We hope you will consider the advocates at Boudreaux Hunter & Associates, L.L.C., to be your Texas father’s rights attorney if you are in a custody dispute.

 Work With a Team Who Truly Cares